jundalisay/spblist/content/en/superphysics/principles/definitions.md

 Slavery | A regular state of control of another's actions that produces pain Socratic Dialectics | The use of critical feeling and critical thinking, with reference to the Dharma, to arrive at a solution to a problem
-Soul | the mind when viewed independently of the body Substance | a thing which exists in such a way that it needs nothing beyond itself in order to exist (Descartes, Principia Philosophia Part 1)
+Soul | the mind when viewed independently of the body Space | the Gap within perception, marked by identities Substance | a thing which exists in such a way that it needs nothing beyond itself in order to exist (Descartes, Principia Philosophia Part 1)
 Supreme Entity | The Absolute Entity in active form in order to gain reality and be perceived Tao | the dharma in active flowing form
-Thought | A physicalized version of a metaphysical Idea, as a result of thinking Vice | A specific feeling that is adharmic
+Thought | A physicalized version of a metaphysical Idea, as a result of thinking Time | Gap between perceptions in general
+Time Dilation | The increase of timespan within time Timespan | Gap between 2 perceptions
+Vice | A specific feeling that is adharmic
 Virtue | A specific feeling that is dharmic